Juli0GT/CV/README.md

 ## Experience

+**Mettrr (Februray 2017 to Present)**

+- Working on an Agile Scrum environment as a front-end developer.
+- Main front-end developer on the development of a new CRM for internal use.
+- JavaScript (ES6), Vue.js, Vuex, Mocha, Karma, Chai, Hugo.

 **Bubblo App (November 2015 to June 2016)**
 - Early stage startup (I had the opportunity to work in different tasks).
 - Identifying potential collaborators and building and maintaining relationships for Bubblo London.